 Thank you for your time and all the comments.
 We hopefully addressed all issues in the new version of the Charter.
 We also made some minor cosmetic changes in several sentences during the review process.

 We developed our strategy with subgroups, making it more clear what we expect from them and how we plan to organize the work in subgroups.
 We also added some alternative strategy for the case the subgroup strategy could not be applied.
-Similarly, we detailed our strategy to grow the member base of this IG, as well as reach LMIC researchers, as well as indicated alternative plans should we fail.
+Similarly, we detailed our strategy to grow the member base of this IG, as well as reach researchers from Low and Middle Income Countries (LMIC), as well as indicated alternative plans should we fail.

 We also detailed putative collaboration with three existing RDA groups whose activity is relevant for our work, and added some putative collaboration partners outside of RDA.